euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 Quarkonium is a bound-state composed by a quark and its corresponding antiquark.
 By heavy we mean states composed by charm and bottom quarks, called charmonium and bottomonium respectively.
 Due to its large mass, the top quark decays before forming a bound state.
-For heavy quarkonium the relative velocity between the quark and antiquark inside of the bound-system is believed to be small enough for the system to be considered, at least in a first approximation, non-relativistic, making it suitable for being described by eq.
+In heavy quarkonium the relative velocity between the quark and antiquark inside of the bound-system is believed to be small enough for the system to be considered, at least in a first approximation, non-relativistic, making it suitable for being described by eq.
 (:ref:`schroe`).
-Considering the equal mass case with a spherically symmetric potential, the angular part can be neglected (it correspond to the spherical harmonics) and the relevant part of eq. (:ref:`schroe`) reduces to the one-dimensional equation given by
+Considering the equal mass case with a spherically symmetric potential the angular part can be neglected (it correspond to the spherical harmonics) and the relevant part of eq. (:ref:`schroe`) reduces to the one-dimensional equation given by